Supporting Recovery and Freedom from Abuse

 In order to ensure that your counsellor is meeting your needs in therapy and working safely and ethically with you she has to take part in regular clinical supervision.
 This involves the counsellor taking aspects of her work to a clinical supervisor.
 The clinical supervisor is a senior and experienced practitioner who ensures that your counsellor is consistently working to professional and ethical standards at all times and that the therapy is meeting The clinical supervisor is bound by My Sisters Place confidentiality policies and procedures.

-What if I just don’t know?
+What if I just don’t know if counselling is right for me right now?

 You are very welcome to contact us at anytime if you have any questions.
 We cant always ensure that you will reach us directly as our counsellors may be in session but you can leave a message and ask us to call.
 We are happy to answer any questions you have.